placehold7r/placehold7r/README.md

 BEVEN - HE / PUP .
 IM SOCIALLY AWKWARD, PLEASE BE PATIENT WITH ME! ( **C+H and INT freely** tho, much love!!)

-Strawpage (WHICH IS A WIP) has more info such as my DNI and. other stuff.
+Linked strawpage has more info such as my DNI and. other stuff.
+Check it out pleasee